MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Copy-Item.md

 ```

 The `Copy-Item` cmdlet has the **Container** parameter set to `$false`.
 This causes the contents of
-the source folder to be copied but does not preserve the folder structure.
+the source folder to be copied but doesn't preserve the folder structure.
 Notice that files with
 the same name are overwritten in the destination folder.

 ### Example 13: Using filters to copy items without recursion

-This example shows the results using the **Include** parameter to select which items should be
+This example shows the results using the **Include** parameter to select the items to be copied.
-copied.

 This example uses the following folder structure containing the files to be copied: